spec-first/connexion/docs/cookbook.rst

 ------------------

-It is possible to define custom type formats that are going to be used by the Connexion payload validation on request parameters and response payloads of your API.
+It is possible to define custom type formats that are going to be used by the Específico payload validation on request parameters and response payloads of your API.

 Let's say your API deals with Products and you want to define a field